SAP/ai-sdk-js/packages/langchain/README.md

 # @sap-ai-sdk/langchain

-This package contains langchain compliant models, based on the @sap-ai-sdk clients.
+This package contains Langchain compliant models, based on the @sap-ai-sdk clients.

 ### Installation